batyrkulov/records-mobile-app/README.md

+First setup react native on your PC

-run these 3 commands to setup:
+and run these 3 commands to setup the project:
 "yarn"
 "cd ios"
 "pod install"

-then run these 2 commands to start metro:
+and run these 2 commands to start the metro:
 "cd .."
 "yarn start"

-then run one of these 2 commands to run the app:
+and run one of these 2 commands to run the app:

 "yarn android"
 "yarn ios"